User Manual

 • Maxline: Allows the content to be displayed up to a certain number of lines, regardless of the text length.

-• Formatter: Allows the content to be displayed in a specific format or layout.
-You can use the following options from the drop-down menu in the Properties panel:
+• Formatter: Used to format or organize the displayed content in a specific way.
+You can select from the following options in the Properties panel dropdown:

-• money-var-1: Indicates the amount of money without commas, without pennies.
-(Ex: 28)
+• money-var-1: Displays the amount of money without decimals.
+(Example: 28)

-• short-date Shows the date in short format (Ex: Oct 20)
+• short-date: Displays date in a short format.
+(Example: Oct 20)

-• time-ago: Indicates how long ago a specific date and time occurred (Ex: 2 days ago)
+• time-ago: Displays how much time has passed since a specific date and time.
+(Example: 2 days ago)

 • Tooltip: Specifies the description text that appears when the user hovers over a Label element.
 For example, hovering over an "Email Address ‘ label may display a description such as ’Please enter a valid email address ”.